-Etosha National Park is Namibia's top game-viewing destination, rated as one of the best safari destinations in Africa.
-Covering some 22 270 km² of dramatic landscapes in northern Namibia, Etosha is home to a rich diversity of wildlife and birds, despite its stark appearance.
+Etosha National Park is Namibia's top game-viewing destination and is rated as one of the best safari destinations in Africa.
+Covering some 22,270 square kilometres of dramatic landscapes in northern Namibia, Etosha is home to a rich diversity of wildlife and birds, despite its stark appearance.
 The open terrain and sparse vegetation are ideal for spotting animals, especially when they congregate at watering holes during the winter months from June to August.
-The unique Etosha Pan stretches out over about a quarter of the park in an endless dry expanse where mirages rise in the heat, except when the rains come and transform the barren desert into shimmering, shallow lakes.
+The unique Etosha Pan stretches out over about a quarter of the park in an endless dry expanse where mirages rise in the heat.
+When the rains come, the barren desert transforms into shimmering, shallow lakes.

 - One of the best game parks in Africa

 - Game viewing up close at watering holes, floodlit by night

 - Dramatic Etosha Salt Pan scenery

 - Wildlife concentrated at waterholes

 - Established rest camps and private lodges

 - Good road network for exploring the park

 - White salty sands cause trademark 'white' elephants

 Exploring Etosha – Inside the Park

 Etosha game drives mostly explore the open grasslands and plains along the southern edges of the inhospitable Etosha Pan from Namutoni in the east to Okaukuejo in the west.
-The rolling hills in the western part of the park, lying further from Etosha Pan, offer a slightly different game viewing experience to the barren pans.
+The rolling hills in the western part of the park, lying further from Etosha Pan, offer a slightly different game-viewing experience to the barren pans.

 Oliphantsbad (Afrikaans for elephant's bath) in the southern part of the park, closest to Okaukuejo Rest Camp, is known as a good place for sighting elephant.
 Okaukuejo itself has a reputation for being the best place to watch rhino at the camp's watering hole after dark, as well as being a good spot for seeing a variety of large game throughout the day.
 Halali's waterhole, mid-way between Namutoni and Okaukuejo, is known for its frequent leopard sightings at night, along with good lion and rhino sightings.
 The newest of the camps, Dolomite, sits in the previously-restricted western part of Etosha, where high concentrations of wildlife roam.